Jeremiah Denton: Personal life

 In 2007, Denton's first wife and the mother of his seven children, the former Kathryn Jane Maury, died after 61 years of marriage.
 He married Mary Belle Bordone in 2010.

 His children included James S. Denton, publisher and editor of World Affairs and the director of the World Affairs Institute.
+In January 2024, Denton's grandson, Jeremiah (Jake) A. Denton IV, announced his candidacy for the U.S. House of Representatives, Virginia, 2nd District.

 Denton died of complications from a heart ailment at a hospice in Virginia Beach on March 28, 2014, at age 89.
 He is buried at Arlington National Cemetery with his wife Jane.

 Military awards

 Denton's awards and decorations include: